THE CAPITAL STACK PLATFORM™

 How do financing instruments affect founder ownership?

-Why do valuation caps matter?
+Why do valuation caps matter so much?

-How do option pools affect capital structure?
+How do option pools interact with financing instruments?

 Why should founders model financing outcomes before signing?